AEADataEditor/replication-template-development/sample-language-report.md

 > [REQUIRED] Please provide a clear description of access modality and source location for this dataset.
 For Bloomberg data, provide the "ticker".
 If a permission to redistribute these data has been obtained, store it within the openICPSR repository.

+### If using World Development Indicators (WDI)

+> [STRONGLY SUGGESTED] You use the WDI, but manually downloaded the data.
+We strongly suggest you use the API to formalize programmatically the download of the precise data series you used.
+  - See https://datahelpdesk.worldbank.org/knowledgebase/articles/889464-wbopendata-stata-module-to-access-world-bank-data for more detail.

 ### If using NHGIS data:

 > [NOTE] IPUMS has a new API system for creating (reproducible) extracts from NHGIS data.
 See [https://developer.ipums.org/docs/get-started/](https://developer.ipums.org/docs/get-started/).
 We strongly encourage you to Construct a valid JSON-formatted request, and provide that JSON file as part of the repository.
 Please feel free to reach out to IPUMS for assistance.